-Germina Veris is an online, open access journal dedicated to publishing outstanding papers by senior History students at Eastern Connecticut State University.
-Each semester students produce original, thought-provoking research in seminars on a variety of topics.
-Germina Veris – “the buds of spring” – makes this research available to the general public for the first time.
-Each article is carefully selected by specialists in the field based on the depth of original research, its contribution to existing scholarship, and the scientific rigor of its analysis.
+Germina Veris is a peer-reviewed, online, open access journal dedicated to publishing outstanding papers, research notes, transcribed primary documents, or translations by senior History students at Eastern Connecticut State University.
+Each semester students produce original, thought-provoking research on a variety of topics.
+Germina Veris – “the buds of spring” – makes some of this work available to the general public.
+Each article is carefully considered by specialists in the field based on the depth of original research, its contribution to existing scholarship, and the scientific rigor of its analysis.